 If you ever bore of sandy beaches and rolling waves, then it’s less than 6 miles from Braunton into the centre of Barnstaple where you’ll find a popular pannier market as well as many big-name shops, a range of restaurants and cocktail bars.
 Catch a show at the Queen’s Theatre or at the local cinema, explore the heritage museum, go for a walk along the river or amongst 20 acres of garden at Marwood Hill Gardens.

 We have large cottages for big groups as well as couples retreats and family-sized holiday homes, what are you looking for?
-From dog-friendly to cottages with special extras like wood burners and hot tubs, we have an excellent range of choices so be sure to investigate our Braunton accommodation.
+From dog-friendly properties to cottages with special extras like wood burners and hot tubs, we have an excellent range of choices so be sure to investigate our Braunton accommodation.

 Braunton itself has a busy village centre and is surrounded by rolling countryside giving you further choice between easy access to local shops and eateries or that absolute peace and seclusion of a cottage in the country.
 Browse our collection and find a Braunton cottage that will provide the perfect base for your North Devon holiday.